Continuing Medical Education (CME)

 ABIM Maintenance of Certification (MOC) points are available.
 Earn 8 Medical Knowledge self-assessment points per module toward your MOC Part II requirements.
 MOC points expire on December 31, 2017.
 MOC Part II points toward the HPM FAST Hospice Regulatory module will expire on October 31, 2018.

-Through the American Board of Medical Specialties ("ABMS") and Association of American Medical Colleges' ("AAMC") joint initiative to create a wide array of Maintenance of Certification ("MOC") Activities, HPM FAST Hospice Regulatory, Pediatrics, Prognostication, and Psychiatry & Cognition have met the MOC requirements as a Part II CME activity by the following ABMS Member Boards:
+Through the American Board of Medical Specialties ("ABMS") MOC initiative to create a wide array of Maintenance of Certification ("MOC") Activities through the ABMS MOC Directory, HPM FAST Hospice Regulatory, Pediatrics, Prognostication, and Psychiatry & Cognition has met the MOC requirements as a MOC Part II Self-Assessment and MOC Part II CME Activity (apply toward general CME requirement) by the following ABMS Member Boards: